rOpenGov/eurostat_geodata/README.md

 # Directory contents

-[rdata](rdata) Key data sets from Geographical information system of the Commission (GISCO) in RData format
+[rdata](rdata) Key data sets from Geographical information system of the Commission (GISCO) as RData files.

 [rscripts](rscripts) Automated scripts that were used to convert Geographical information system of the Commission (GISCO) GIS data into RData format.